simonw/s3-credentials/README.md

 - `--policy filepath-or-string`: A custom policy document (as a file path, literal JSON string or `-` for standard input) - see below
 - `--bucket-region`: If creating buckets, the region in which they should be created.
 - `--silent`: Don't output details of what is happening, just output the JSON for the created access credentials at the end.
+- `--dry-run`: Output details of AWS changes that would have been made without applying them.
 - `--user-permissions-boundary`: Custom [permissions boundary](https://docs.aws.amazon.com`/IAM/latest/UserGuide/access_policies_boundaries.html) to use for users created by this tool.
 This will default to restricting those users to only interacting with S3, taking the `--read-only` option into account.
 Use `none` to create users without any permissions boundary at all.

 ### Changes that will be made to your AWS account